+System surge

-System surge is a cycling increase and decrease in system static pressure.
+This is a cycling increase and decrease in system static pressure.

+Fan stall

-Fan stall is the most common type of instability, and it occurs with any type of centrifugal fan when the fan is starved for air.
+The most common type of instability, and it occurs with any type of centrifugal fan when the fan is starved for air.

-Normally, the rotation of the fan wheel forces the air through the blade passageway from the low pressure side to the high pressure side of the fan.
+Normally, the rotation of the fan wheel forces the air through the blade passageway from the low pressure side of the fan.
 If the airflow is restricted too much, however, there is not enough air to fill the space between the blades and the air distribution between the blades becomes uneven and erratic.
 Air can flow backwards through the wheel and the noise level is substantially increased.
 If the fan runs in this condition for a long time, wheel failure is likely to occur.